reselbob/dockerdemos/digestible/readme.md

 `Mimicking:  There is nothing to mimic.`

 Why?
-Because without a parameter passed in a container creation the `[CMD]` clause in the Dockerfile is respected.
+Because without a parameter passed in at container creation time, the `[CMD]` clause in the Dockerfile is respected.